hiwa-house/teletraan/docs/leisure/media_wishlist.md

 - The Toxic Avenger
 - Monarch: Legacy of Monsters
 - If You Were the Last
+- Pantheon
+- The Artful Dodger
+- The Brothers Sun
+- The Convert
+- Mr & Mrs Smith

 ## 150 Greatest Science Fiction Movies of All Time (best->worst)
 1. 2001: A Space Odyssey